opentensor/developer-docs/docs/evm-tutorials/subnet-precompile.md

 ### Network Registration

 #### `registerNetwork`

-Registers a new subnet without additional identity information.
+Create/register a new subnet, without setting identity information.

 **Parameters:**
 - `hotkey` (bytes32): The hotkey (32 bytes) that will own the network